HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

     2. Leave **Assign access to** as **User, group, or service principal**
     3. Under **Select** search for the application name from step 4 and click **Save**.
     4. Repeat steps i - iii for the role **Virtual Machine Contributor** and **Contributor**.
-10. Login to Cloud Access Manager Admin Console [here](https://cam.teradici.com).
+10. Login to CAS Manager admin console [here](https://cam.teradici.com).
 11. [Create](https://www.teradici.com/web-help/pcoip_cloud_access_manager/CACv2/cam_admin_console/deployments/) a new deployment. **Note:** Steps 12 and 13 are optional.
-It allows for admins to turn on & off workstations from the Cloud Acess Manager console.
+It allows for admins to turn on & off workstations from the CAS Manager admin console.
 12. Click on **Cloud Service Accounts** and then **Azure**.
 13. Submit the credentials into the [Azure form](https://www.teradici.com/web-help/pcoip_cloud_access_manager/CACv2/cam_admin_console/deployments/#azure-cloud-credentials).
 14. Click **Connectors** on the side bar and create a new connector.